philippe/FrogCMS/readme.txt

 ### optional (to remove the ? in the url)

-* edit file _.htaccess and set your base dir by uncommenting this line:
+* edit file _.htaccess and set your base dir
-  #RewriteBase /
-  and add your base directory
 * rename _.htaccess to .htaccess
-* open both config.php and define USE_MOD_REWRITE to true
+* open config.php and define USE_MOD_REWRITE to true

 ## Notes